eslint/eslint/docs/src/extend/custom-rule-plugin-tutorial.md

 console.log("All tests passed!");
 ```

-## Step 6: Bundle the Custom Rule in a Plugin
+## Step 7: Bundle the Custom Rule in a Plugin

 Now that you've written the custom rule and validated that it works, you can include it in a plugin.
-Using a plugin, you can share the rule in an npm package to use it in other projects.
+Using a plugin, you can share the rule in an npm package to use in other projects.

 Create the file for the plugin: